 Maitri is a green, eco-friendly, fair-wage, right-livelihood, woman-owned business.
 All of our products are CPSIA compliant.
-We pay all of our employees at least $15/hour, which should be our country's national minimum wage.
-Our prices reflect these fair labor costs along with the costs of environmentally-sound paper, toxin-free laminate, and inks made without ozone-depleting substances.
-We are a green company!
+We pay all of our employees at least $17/hour.
+Our prices reflect these fair labor costs along with the costs of environmentally-sound fabric and paper, toxin-free laminate, and inks made without ozone-depleting substances.
 Our manufacturing and shipping practices are environmentally-friendly.
-We print our cards on high-quality, acid-free, heavyweight papers made from tree-free and/or recycled fibers; we use a laminate with a non-toxic adhesive; we print our correspondence and catalogs on recycled papers; we use inks/toners that don't deplete the ozone layer; we use recycled/recyclable shipping materials; and we recycle everything we can.
-All products are made in the USA with careful attention to the environmental impact of our work.
+All of products are made in the USA with careful attention to the environmental impact of our work.
 Our building is made of eco-friendly strawbales, pine flooring harvested and milled from our own woods, and reclaimed beams from a mill-building.
 We mean it when we say we care about the environment...that is our future.

 Julia Volkman, Maitri Learning’s Founder and President, has been teaching children and mentoring teachers in private and public schools since 1997.
 She is a Faculty member of the Brain Health Initiative, a guest lecturer for Harvard University's Neuroscience of Learning/Mind, Brain, Health, and Education course (Extension School) and a Montessori Mentor consulting with public and private schools across the nation.
 Previously, she was a consultant for the National Center for Montessori in the Public Sector (NCMPS), a member of the Advisory Panel for the Montessori Training Center of the Northeast's Boston AMI Training initiative, a columnist for the Public School Montessorian, and an intern supervisor for the Northeast Montessori Institute (AMS).